How to Install Pandas on Ubuntu 24.04

 Install pandas using a Python virtual environment

-First, ensure Python pip is installed and install its virtual environment.
+First, make sure Python pip is installed and then install its virtual environment package.

 sudo apt install python3-pip